 Rocket Loans Personal Loan Rates & Terms

 Interest rates for Rocket Loans personal loans are fixed.
-Rates range from 7.161% to 29.99% APR with the autopay discount, which you’ll get if you agree to make your monthly payments through automatic bill pay Your final APR will be based on your credit history.
+Rates range from 5.97% (with an autopay discount) to 29.99% APR (without it).
+You’ll enjoy the autopay discount if you agree to make your monthly payments through automatic bill pay.
+Your final APR will be based on your credit history.

 Rocket Loans only offers two loan terms: 36 months or 60 months.
 So you won’t be able to take out a shorter- or longer-term loan if you need or want to.